NescienceSoftware/Nescience-Indexing-CLI/README.md

 1. Start up "Nescience_Rebalance.exe" using the shortcut in the first folder, or directly with the executable.

-2. When prompted, type "Kraken" as your exchange selection.
+2. When prompted, type "Bitfinex" as your exchange selection.

 3. Enter your API Key and API Secret when prompted.